codefellows/seattle-code-javascript-401d40/class-07/README.md

 #### Describe and Define

-- Express Middleware
+- Bearer Authentication
+- JSON Web Tokens (jwt)
-- Express Routing
+- Web Security
-- HTTP Status Codes
-- CRUD Operations using REST
+- When to use Basic or Bearer Authentication

 #### Execute

-- Write an express API server
-  - Implement CRUD behavior through HTTP to a REST API
-- Incorporate application level middleware
-- Incorporate route level middleware
-- Properly test an `express` server
+- Create a Bearer Token Auth System
+- Secure tokens

 ## Today's Outline